MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

 **In Azure and Microsoft FastTrack:**

-You will complete most of these tasks by remotely connecting to Azure PowerShell.
+You'll complete most of these tasks by remotely connecting to Azure PowerShell.
 For best results, use version 4.4.0 or later of Azure PowerShell.

 - [Create two new Azure subscriptions](#create-two-new-azure-subscriptions)